alexiak0127/stock-dashboard/README.md

 This is a full-stack app with Next.js for the frontend and backend API routes, MongoDB for database, NextAuth for authentication, and Alpha Vantage API for real-time stock market data.

+### Important Notes:
+- **Free Tier Rate Limits**:
+  - **5 API calls per minute** per API key
+  - **100 API calls per day** per API key
+  - The API is extremely slow so please give the pages a few seconds to properly populate the data or reload and wait a few seconds.

 ## Team Members
 - Alexia Kim
 - Charles Yao